zeke/audiobook-revamper/README.md

 - **Use run counts as a proxy for model quality.** - There are many [whisper variants](https://replicate.com/explore?query=whisper).
 Some are better than others.
 Some do diarization.
 Some fall over on large audio files.
 A high run count is usually a good indication that people are using a model with success.

+## Extra credit

+- Try running the language model locally using Ollama's Python or JavaScript client libraries.
+- Play around with the summary prompts.
+How do you get the best "compression" while still maintaining the essence of the original text?
+- Bring your own audio file as voice training data.
+Eleven Labs supports training on the fly without pre-creating a voice.
-- Idea: Find the utterances that are followed by laughter
+- Build an app that finds and extracts utterances in audio that are followed by laughter.